Welcome to Gastronome Tart!

 I would rip open every culinary magazine and cookbook I could get my hand’s on.
 I tried and failed many times at many recipes, however, I knew that if you do something and fail, keep doing it until you succeed.
 Almost every single week I would bake goodies for my husband to bring to work.
 Some were more successful than others, however I always tried.

-After our move to North Carolina we moved to Nashville, Birmingham, Richmond and now Suffolk, Virginia where we most likely will stay.
+After our move to North Carolina we moved to Nashville, Birmingham, Richmond and Suffolk, Virginia...
+Then back to Birmingham, Los Angeles and now Charlotte, NC where we most likely will stay.
+Phew!
 Through it all, I have traveled around the world, learned culinary tips, honed my photography skills and ate my way to happiness.

 During my culinary triumph’s and failures, I have always loved the commaderie of true foodies.
 Such a basic yet complex necessity like food that brings everyone around the world together.
 I would love to speak to any of you about travel, food,or photography.
 If you have any questions, please feel free to drop me a line!
 Email: firstname.lastname@example.org